 The Petroleum and Natural Gas Compression/Engine Mechanic Certificate is specifically designed to offer industry-based education and training to students who possess a mechanical mindset and desire entry into the oil and gas industry.
 Aspiring PNG compressor and engine mechanics will receive hands-on training for a career that's essential to the continued operation of a gas industry organization.
 Courses include Industrial Safety, PNG Handling & Processing, Compressor and Engine mechanics and more.
 Students pursuing this new certificate program should graduate in less than one year.

 Sunbury Center

-- Medical Assisting - Conservation Natural Resource
+- Medical Assisting - Conservation and Natural Resources Certificate Program

-See more information on this program above in this catalog under Scranton.
+See information on this program above in Medical Assisting section of this catalog under Scranton.